-3. If you have another job with another employer, that employer might also put you into pension saving, now or in the future.
+If you have another job with another employer, that employer might also put you into pension saving, now or in the future.
 This opt out notice only opts you out of LGPS pension saving in relation to the employer and jobs you have named on this form.
 A separate opt out notice must be filled out and given to any other employer you work for if you wish to opt out of pension saving with that employer as well.
-You will need to obtain the opt out form for employment with that employer from the pension administrators for the scheme provided by that employer.
+You will need to obtain the relevant opt out form from the pension administrators of the scheme provided by that employer.

-4. If you opt out of the LGPS before completing three months membership you will be treated as never having been a member and will receive a refund of any contributions deducted from your pay.
+If you opt out of the LGPS before completing three months’ membership, you will be treated as never having been a member.
+You will receive a refund of any contributions deducted from your pay.

+If you opt out of the LGPS:

+with more than three months’ but less than two years’ membership, and

-If you opt out after three months and before meeting the two years vesting period in the scheme, have not brought a transfer into the LGPS from a scheme that does not permit a refund and do not already have a deferred benefit, or pension in payment, from the LGPS in England or Wales
+you do not already have a deferred benefit, or pension in payment, from the LGPS in England or Wales

-, you will normally be able to take a refund of your contributions.
-There will be a deduction for tax and the cost, if any, of buying you back into the former State Second Pension scheme (S2P) in respect of membership prior to 6 April 2016.
-If you opt out after meeting the two years qualifying period in the scheme you will be entitled to a deferred pension benefit in the LGPS which, unless you transfer the benefits to another pension scheme, would normally be payable from the scheme’s normal pension age (which is the same as your State pension age but with a minimum of age 65) or from age 55 at your choice.
+you will normally be able to take a refund of your contributions.
+There will be a deduction for tax.

+If you opt out of the LGPS with two or more years’ membership, you will be entitled to a deferred pension benefit in the LGPS.
+You can only take your deferred pension after you have left your employment, and usually from:

+your normal pension age (which is the same as your State Pension age but with a minimum of age 65) or

+on a reduced basis from age 55 onwards.

+Your LGPS pension must be paid to you at age 75 at the latest.
+Alternatively, you can transfer your deferred benefit to another pension scheme as long as you elect to do this at least one year before your normal pension age.

-5. If you decide to opt out of membership of the LGPS and subsequently change your mind you will be able to rejoin the scheme provided you are under age 75 and you remain in an employment that qualifies you for membership of the scheme.
-You will need to write to your employer if you want to opt back into the scheme.
+If you decide to opt out of membership of the LGPS and subsequently change your mind, you will be able to rejoin the Scheme provided you are under age 75 and you remain in an employment that qualifies you for membership of the LGPS.
+You will need to write to your employer if you want to opt back into the Scheme.

-6. If you stay opted out your employer will normally automatically put you back into the LGPS approximately three years from the date they have to comply with the automatic enrolment provisions of the Pensions Act 2008.
-You will , however, again be entitled at that time to opt out of membership of the scheme.
+If you stay opted out, your employer will normally automatically put you back into the LGPS approximately three years from the date they have to comply with the automatic enrolment provisions of the Pensions Act 2008.
+You will be able to opt out of membership of the LGPS again at that time.

-7. If you change employer your new employer will normally put you back into pension saving straight away.
+If you change employer, your new employer will normally put you back into pension saving straight away.

-8. If you opt out of the LGPS in an employment (other than a concurrent employment) on or after 11 April 2015 with an entitlement to a deferred benefit and subsequently rejoin the scheme you will not be able to aggregate your periods of membership.

-Purpose for which this form will be used

-This form, once completed and returned to your employer’s Payroll Section or Human Resource department will be used to cease your active membership of the Local Government Pension Scheme as per your instructions on this form.
-The form will be retained as a record of your election to cease membership of the Local Government Pension Scheme or, if you hold more than one post with us, as a record of your election to cease membership in the job or jobs you have indicated on the form.